Gabriel-Sagan/RTMP/README.md

-RTMP or Real Time Midi Program is designed to accompany free form musical performance based on input from the user (as of 0.4) outputting MIDI.
+RTMP or Real Time Midi Program is designed to accompany free form musical performance outputting MIDI based on input from the user (as of 0.4).

 ## Installation and Setup:

-RTMP uses the Python Library SCAMP.
+RTMP uses the Python library SCAMP to generate real time musical output.
 Type the following command in the command prompt:

 pip install scamp